mjtamlyn/ayb-notes/a-postgres-demystified.md

 Extensions!
 Many of them. citext - case insensitive text. hstore - KV store in your SQLs.
 Now we also have JSON - this validates itself which is good, but then we add PLV8 - run a language inside your db.
 Lol Javascript injection attacks.

 Range types - great for from-to timestamps.
+This can be used to prevent time conflicts.

+Full text search works pretty well, for a good number of rows.